Center for Teaching Excellence

 Teaching as Research Mini-Grants

-Mini-grant recipients agree to participate in a community of practice to provide mutual support as the research is undertaken; the group will meet in the spring semester following receipt of the grant and meet approximately three times.
-Recipients also agree to present their research at the CTE in the academic year following receipt of the grant.
+Mini-grant recipients agree to participate in a community of practice to provide mutual support as the research is undertaken; the group will meet once in April 2024, and then approximately three times in the fall 2024 and spring 2025 semesters.
+Recipients also agree to present their research at the CTE Celebration of Teaching event in the academic year following receipt of the grant.
 Stipends will be paid after the CTE presentation.

 Mini-grant recipients are encouraged to disseminate their research beyond Xavier by publishing or presenting at local or national conferences.
 The Lilly Conference on College Teaching, held annually in November at Miami University, is an excellent local venue for presenting SoTL research.
 For recipients who submit successful proposals based on their Teaching as Research projects to Lilly or a comparable local or national conference, the CTE will pay up to $500 of the conference registration fee.